Advertisement

 Explore this unique park built in part over abandoned piers, guided by landscape architect Michael Van Valkenburgh, FASLA, president and CEO of Michael Van Valkenburgh Associates, Inc.

-Option 1: Watch a 360 Video on YouTube
+Watch the 360 Video on YouTube

 Be sure to turn around while watching so you can see all angles of the park!